Online MBA in Ohio

 1. Cleveland State University – Monte Ahuja College of Business Administration

 Cleveland State has partnered with McGraw-Hill Higher Education and Blackboard to assemble a dynamic mobile learning management system.
-Digital textbooks, online course requirements, class discussions and conversations are all available using the school-issued iPad with 4G access.
+Digital textbooks, online course requirements, class discussions, and conversations are available using the school-issued iPad with 4G access.
 This is the fastest, most convenient, and affordable way to complete all 34 credits in just one year.
 Students progress as a cohort group until the completion of their degree.
 No campus visits are required.

 Standard courses (34 credits) – Advertising & Promotion Management, Financial Policies, Global Marketing, HR Management & Labor Relations, Innovation & Technology, Integrative Business Strategy, International Business, Managerial Accounting, Marketing Strategy, Supply Chain Management, and Team Dynamics.

 2. Ohio University – College of Business

 The College of Business at Ohio University offers an accelerated online MBA program with concentrations in Business Analytics, Finance, Executive Management, and Health Care.
 The AACSB-accredited program is structured to promote 360-degree feedback, allowing students to discover their potential, recalibrate goals, review achievements, and assess results.

 OU’s MBA is 35 credits hours in length and is an excellent catalyst for ambitious professionals to advance their careers.
 Students can complete the degree in as little as two years or approximately six semesters.
 Most activities are asynchronous, but some courses may require live lecture sessions.
 A part-time, hybrid Professional MBA option is also available that utilizes a blended delivery of online learning modules and once-a-month Saturday residencies.
 All MBA candidates are required to attend a weekend-long Professional Development Workshop.